Young Musicians Bursary

 The Choir Trustees may also consider applications from projects that will benefit Young Musicians.

-2) Applicants must have participated at some stage in their careers in an individual class of the Wycombe Orpheus Festival of Young Musicians or its predecessor Young Musician competitions
+2) Applicants must have participated at some stage in their careers in an individual or ensemble class of the Wycombe Orpheus Festival of Young Musicians

 3) Applicants must be under the age of 20 years at the time of application